2025 AVC Women's Volleyball Nations Cup

-The 2025 AVC Women's Volleyball Nations Cup was the first of the newly rebranded AVC Women's Volleyball Nations Cup, and sixth overall edition of the formerly known AVC Women's Challenge Cup, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) with Volleyball Federation of Vietnam (VFV).
+The 2025 AVC Women's Volleyball Nations Cup was the first and final edition under this name, and the fourth overall edition of the tournament formerly known as the AVC Women's Challenge Cup, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) with Volleyball Federation of Vietnam (VFV).
 It was held from 7 to 14 June 2025 in Hanoi, Vietnam.

 As the FIVB Volleyball Nations League restructured its format and abolished the Challenger Cup as a direct qualifier to the tournament, this tournament would served to countries currently not participating in the Nations League to garner world ranking points for a chance to enter the said competition.
 Vietnam, the champions of this tournament qualified for the 2026 Asian Championship.

 Host Vietnam won their third consecutive title after defeating the Philippines in the final.
 Chinese Taipei defeated Kazakhstan in the 3rd place match and took the bronze medal.
 Nguyễn Thị Bích Tuyền was named as the MVP of the tournament for the second time.

 Host selection

-Vietnam had submitted its bid to host the tournament and have been approved by AVC in 9 April 2025.
+Vietnam had submitted its bid to host the tournament and have been approved by AVC on 9 April 2025.
 AVC has sent an official document to the Volleyball Federation of Vietnam.